EnterpriseDB/barman/docs/user_guide/commands/barman_cli/wal_archive.inc.rst

     Test the connection and configuration of the specified Postgres server in Barman to ensure it is ready to receive WAL files.
 This option ignores the mandatory arguments ``WAL_NAME`` and ``WAL_DEST``.

+``--md5``
+    Use MD5 instead of SHA256 as the hash algorithm to calculate the checksum of the WAL file when transmitting it to the Barman server.
+This is used to maintain compatibility with older server versions, as older versions of Barman server used to support only MD5.